Matt Bowman: Seattle Mariners

 On June 4, 2024, Bowman signed a minor league contract with the Seattle Mariners.
 After two scoreless appearances for the Triple–A Tacoma Rainiers, Bowman was called up by the Mariners on June 9.
-He made only one appearances for Seattle before he was designated for assignment on June 11.
+He made only one appearance for Seattle before he was designated for assignment on June 11.
 Bowman elected free agency on June 14.
 He re-signed with the team on a new minor league contract on June 16.
 In 8 total appearances for Tacoma, Bowman compiled a 3.60 ERA with 11 strikeouts across 10 innings pitched.
 On July 1, Bowman exercised the opt–out clause in his contract and was granted his release by the Mariners.

 Minnesota Twins (second stint)

 On July 4, 2024, Bowman signed a minor league contract to return to the Minnesota Twins organization.
-On August 12, Bowman exercised the opt–out clause in his contract, however the Twins chose to release him rather than add him to their roster.
+On August 12, Bowman exercised the opt–out clause in his contract; the Twins chose to release him.

 Baltimore Orioles

 On August 15, 2024, Bowman signed a minor league contract with the Baltimore Orioles.
 After two scoreless appearances for the Triple–A Norfolk Tides, Bowman was selected to the major league roster on August 22.
 In 15 appearances for Baltimore, he posted a 3.45 ERA with 14 strikeouts across 15 2/3 innings pitched.
-On November 4, Bowman was removed from the 40–man roster and sent outright to Norfolk, but he rejected the assignment and elected free agency.
+On November 4, Bowman was removed from the 40-man roster and sent outright to Norfolk, but he rejected the assignment and elected free agency.

 On December 20, 2024, Bowman re–signed with the Orioles on a minor league contract.
-On March 23, 2025, the Orioles selected Bowman's contract.
-However, on March 27, Bowman was removed from the 40-man roster and sent outright to Norfolk.
-Following an injury to Albert Suárez, Bowman's contracted was re-selected on March 30.
+On March 23, 2025, the Orioles selected Bowman's contract, but three days later removed him from the 40-man roster and sent him outright to Triple-A Norfolk.
+After an injury to Albert Suárez, Bowman's contracted was re-selected on March 30.
 In 16 appearances for Baltimore, he recorded a 5.19 ERA with 12 strikeouts across 17 1/3 innings pitched.
 Bowman was designated for assignment by the Orioles on May 8.
 He cleared waivers and was sent outright to Norfolk on May 10.
-On May 28, the Orioles selected Bowman's contract, adding him back to their active roster.
-After two more appearances, he was designated for assignment for a second time on June 8.
-Bowman cleared waivers and was sent outright to Triple-A Norfolk on June 10.
+On May 28, the Orioles selected Bowman's contract, re-adding him to their active roster.
+After two more appearances, he was again designated for assignment on June 8.
+Bowman cleared waivers and was sent outright to Norfolk on June 10.
 On June 29, Bowman's contract was selected once again, and he was added back to Baltimore's active roster.
-He allowed four runs in 1 2/3 innings pitched against the Texas Rangers on July 1, and was designated for assignment the following day.
+He allowed four runs in 1 2/3 innings against the Texas Rangers on July 1, and was designated for assignment the following day.
 Bowman returned to Norfolk after clearing outright waivers on July 4.
-On August 22, the Orioles once more added Bowman to their active roster following an injury to Brandon Young.
+On August 22, the Orioles once more added Bowman to their active roster after an injury to Brandon Young.
 He allowed two runs in 1 1/3 innings against the Houston Astros that day.
-Bowman was designated for assignment by the Orioles on August 26.
-He was released by Baltimore on August 29.
+Bowman was designated for assignment by the Orioles on August 26, and released three days later.